Buffers

 You can make your paint fill fade out like a brush stroke.
 The effect is also heavily effected by your current opacity.

-The buffer mixing options can be accessed from the icon on the top, right of the tool panel (they are also available on the Layer mixing panel)
+Swap mixing options can be accessed by right clicking the icon on the top, right corner of the tool panel, under the previews tab.
+(They are also available on the Layer mixing panel.

 Swap mixing activates swap mixing.
-Your buffer will be mixed with the swap buffer visibly in real-time as you work.
-The buffers remain separate, but you can see the results of them being combined on screen.
+Your main image will be mixed with the swap image visibly in real-time as you work.
+The images remain separate, but you can see the results of them being combined on screen.

-Swap buffers swaps the main and swap buffer.
+Swap images (buffers) swaps the main and swap images.
 It’s the same as pressing the ‘j’ key.

-Merge with swap causes the two buffers to be merged using the current mixing mode.
+Merge with swap causes the two images to be merged using the current mixing mode.
 See below for an explanation of the mixing modes

 Open layers panel opens the layers panel should you need it.